code-distortion/staticall/README.md

 //   'myMethodB' => 'called non-statically' ]
 ```

-To counteract this, you can proxy the call in another method in the same class that is actually static.
+To counteract this, you can proxy the call via another method in the same class that *is* actually static.